mjisican/mjisican-github-site/content/index.md

 ---
 title: Melvin Isican
-intro: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam porta felis non suscipit varius.
-Pellentesque mollis massa vitae venenatis bibendum.
-Nullam vestibulum nibh risus, vitae mattis metus dignissim eget.
-Quisque ac enim nec sapien pretium finibus.
-In hac habitasse platea dictumst.
-Quisque iaculis elementum hendrerit.
-Vivamus nunc odio, dictum molestie turpis vitae, viverra ullamcorper sem.
-Aliquam pretium arcu id eleifend tempor.
-Cras vel lobortis erat.
+intro: Some Animations may not work on some mobile browsers. website works perfectly on chrome and safari.
-desc1: I like to keep it simple.
-My goals are to focus on typography, content and conveying the message that you want to send.
+desc1: My goals is to focus on the content and conveying the message that you want to send.
+I am making simple designs but has the potential to attract viewers.
 desc2: I'm a developer, so I know how to create your website to run across devices using the latest technologies available.
 layout: Homepage
 # heroImage: https://farm4.staticflickr.com/3949/15589950511_3675b15e59_k.jpg